-Whether I help an old man enjoy his record collection or assist a Nation in accessing its recorded history, I feel I am doing something worthy.
+Whether I helped an old man enjoy his record collection or assist a Nation in accessing its recorded history, I felt like I was doing something worthwhile.

 This is a record player for the music lover, not the audiophile.
-It is for listening to music, not hi-fi.
+It is for listening to music, not listening to hi-fi.

 It is an authentic entity in a time of universal deceit: raw, unadorned and reduced to its essence.
 You only need to learn to love it, as you do your wife and children.